AnyFetch/anyfetch.js/README.md

 ## Test framework

 `anyfetch.js` provides a ready-to-run mock server based on Restify.
-It may be useful to test apps that use the Fetch API.
+It may be useful to test apps that use the AnyFetch API.

 The mock server is created with `Anyfetch.createMockServer()` and started with `server.listen(port, cb)`.
 It is a simple [Restify server](http://mcavage.me/node-restify/).
-Once the server is running, override the Fetch API host to make it point to your `localhost` with `anyfetch.setApiHost(apiHost)`.
+Once the server is running, override the AnyFetch API host to make it point to your `localhost` with `anyfetch.setApiHost(apiHost)`.

 ### Example